naveena-zen/Android-mail-composer/README.md

-# 📧 Android Email App
+# IntentMail – Android Email Dispatcher

 A simple Android application that allows users to compose and send emails using any installed email client on their device.